Thursday, July 24, 2025

 June 16

 After our first discussion and some in depth research, I knew I wanted to start with something rooted in nature, but also have an abstract feel.
 I was drawn to the idea of working with organic shapes, something that felt alive and maybe even a little strange.
 I have always strived to create pieces that feel and look unique.
 When I came across the work of Andrea Graham, I started to get inspired.
 Her sculptures are very bold and textured, and they somehow feel like they could exist in nature, even though they clearly don’t.
 That balance between familiar and otherworldly really stuck with me.
+I was also inspired by Gillian Chapman, her Seeds & Pods series showed me how textile art can suggest growth, evolution, and organic transformation without directly mimicking the natural world.
+Both artists helped me see how fiber can embody themes of life cycles and metamorphosis.

 So, I started sketching and playing with forms that felt like pods or vessels, things that could be growing or transforming.
 I ended up designing three different kinds of pods, each with its own personality.
 The yellow pod is how this cocoon starts off.
 Then it transitions into the blue and orange and finally finishes as a completely open pod.
 I imagined these as abstract life forms, part seed, creature, and cocoon.
 They're not meant to be realistic, but they’re definitely meant to feel alive in some aspect.